cfagiani/cotfs/README.md

 ## Possible Enhancements
-* goroutine to scan directory for files and add them into an "untagged" bucket if they aren't already in the system
+* support for indexing remote filesystems (google drive/photos, dropbox, s3)
-* support for remote filesystems (google drive/photos, dropbox, s3)
+* pre-create "top-level" tags to keep directory listing resonable?
+Other alternative would be some sort of grouping psuedo-tag(s)